khazaei/vision-hist/README.md

 WEIGHT_DECAY = 1e-2
 ```

-I was able to achieve an 86.6% accuracy on the test data.
-This is a very slight improvement over VGG16 (less than 1%),
+I achieved an 86.6% accuracy on the test data, which represents a very slight improvement (less than 1%) over VGG16.
-however, ResNet has 6x fewer parameters than VGG16.
+However, it's important to note that ResNet requires 6x fewer parameters than VGG16.

 ```
 Epoch: 200 	Step: 7370 	Loss: 0.1519 	Acc: 95.3125 %